 Find a partner and plan a simple conversation about the topic.

 Lean la historia y escriban un resumen de tres párrafos

 Read the story and write a 3 paragraph summary

 Tarea: Practique la pronunciación de la letra “r”

 Homework: Practice the pronunciation of the letter “r”

-As we explained in the lesson, the imperative in Spanish is the basis for commands and instructions.
+As we explained in the lesson, the imperative is the basis for instructions and Spanish classroom commands.
 The imperative for regular verbs is not that difficult to remember with some practice because the pattern is somewhat predictable.
 However, not all the verbs in the language follow rules.
 That being said, you will find Spanish irregular verbs in the imperative mood, such as “Vaya” (You go…), “Ven…” (You come…) and “Sea” (Be…).
-This topic is really interesting so we will continue learning about it in future lessons.
+This topic is really interesting, so we will continue learning about it in future lessons.